Without transparency, employees will lack direction and emotional commitment. A transparent company culture is built from the top.

 - The time period within which they are supposed to finish the task or program.

 Employee engagement without transparency is like a body without a soul.
-Without it, your employees will lack direction, let alone getting an emotional commitment.
-You will find it hard to get your team push beyond the bare minimum.
+Without transparency, your employees will lack direction, let alone getting an emotional commitment.
+You will find it hard to get your team to push beyond the bare minimum.
 Consequently, your growth rate will stagnate quickly.